INTRODUCTION TO INTERNATIONAL LAW - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The exam will allow students to undertake detailed research on the application of international law in specialist areas.
-The exam questions entails broad themes enabling students to flexibly draw upon and synthesise various subject areas covered in the module.
-The assessment address all learning outcomes listed above.
+Completion of the first summative assessment is not compulsory to be eligible to sit the second summative assessment, which is a closed-book, in-person synchronous examination over two hours.
+The exam questions entail broad themes enabling students to flexibly draw upon and synthesise various subject areas covered in the module.
+The two summative assessments address all learning outcomes listed above.

 Thus, the summative assessment for this module consists of:

-- A 2-hour closed book exam where the students will choose to answer two topics out of an assorted selection.
+- An individual, two-hour closed book exam where the students will choose to answer two topics out of an assorted selection.

 Formative assessment and feedback